AOHD/epsSMASH/README.md

 The -e makes it so whenever you run custom-smash, any changes you've made in the codebase will be included (So this is only relevant for developers)

-Download antismash databases (For Pfam annotation)
+Download Pfam and clusterblast databases

-`download-antismash-databases`
+`download-epssmash-databases`

 Run epsSMASH